 If your air conditioner can't handle the humidity, it will work harder to remove heat and moisture.
 The higher humidity will make your home feel warmer than normal.
 As a result, you may end up turning your air conditioning settings.
 This will make your AC run more often.
 Doing so can have you paying more to cool your home.

 You would assume that a bigger air conditioner

-would naturally do a better job at controlling humidity, but this isn't the case.
+would do a better job at controlling humidity.
+This isn't the case.
 Higher capacity air conditioning units don't run as often.
-Consequently, the longer gaps between cycles can leave you with high humidity.
-This is why it's important to work with our trusted HVAC pros when selecting a new or replacement air conditioning system to choose a cooling system that's correctly sized.
+The longer gaps between cycles can leave you with high humidity.
+Work with our trusted HVAC team when selecting a new or replacement air conditioner.
+You want to choose a cooling system that's the correct size.